Nestor Makhno: Agrarian activism

-Although he had achieved success at home, Makhno was disappointed to discover general disorganization among the wider anarchist movement, which he criticized for largely dedicating itself to propaganda activities.
+Despite Makhno's success at home, the wider anarchist movement's general disorganization disappointed him.
 Despite its growing size, the anarchist movement found itself unable to compete with the established political parties, as it had yet to establish a coordinated organization capable of playing a leading role in the revolutionary movement.
-Following news of Lavr Kornilov's attempted coup against the Provisional Government, Makhno led the establishment of a "Committee for the Defense of the Revolution" in Huliaipole, which organized armed peasant detachments against the local landlords, bourgeoisie, and kulaks.
-Makhno called for the local bourgeoisie to be disarmed and their property expropriated, with all private enterprise to be brought under workers' control.
-Peasants withheld rent and took control of the lands they worked.
-Large estates collectivized and transformed into agrarian communes.
+Makhno criticized the movement for largely dedicating itself to propaganda activities.
+Following news of Lavr Kornilov's attempted coup against the Provisional Government, Makhno led the establishment of a "Committee for the Defense of the Revolution", which organized armed peasant detachments against the Huliaipole landlords, bourgeoisie, and kulaks.
+He called for disarming the local bourgeoisie, expropriating their property, and bringing all private enterprise under workers' control.
+Peasants withheld rent and took control of the lands they worked; large estates were collectivized and transformed into agrarian communes.
 Makhno personally organized communes on former Mennonite estates.
-Makhno and Nastia lived together on a commune and Makhno himself worked two days per week, helping with the farming and occasionally fixing machines.
+He and Nastia lived together on a commune and Makhno himself worked two days per week, helping with the farming and occasionally fixing machines.

-Following the 1917 October Revolution, Makhno bore witness to the rising hostilities between the Ukrainian nationalists and the Bolsheviks.
+Following the 1917 October Revolution, Makhno witnessed the rising hostilities between the Ukrainian nationalists and the Bolsheviks.
 With the outbreak of the Soviet–Ukrainian War, Makhno advised anarchists to take up arms alongside the Red Guards against the forces of the Ukrainian nationalists and the White movement.
 Makhno dispatched his brother Savelii to Oleksandrivsk at the head of an armed anarchist detachment to assist the Bolsheviks in retaking the city from the Nationalists.
 The city was taken and Makhno was chosen as the anarchists' representative to the Oleksandrivsk Revolutionary Committee.
 He was also elected chairman of a commission, which reviewed the cases of accused counter-revolutionary military prisoners, and oversaw the release of still imprisoned workers and peasants.
-During this period Makhno, participated in Oleksandrivsk's successful defence against an assault by Don and Kuban Cossacks.
-Makhno thereafter returned to Huliaipole, where he organized the town bank's expropriation to fund their revolutionary activities.
+During this period Makhno participated in Oleksandrivsk's successful defence against an assault by Don and Kuban Cossacks.
+Makhno thereafter returned to Huliaipole, where he organized the town bank's expropriation to fund the local anarchist movement's revolutionary activities.